Social Security Survivor Benefits for a Spouse

 Reductions to Benefits

-- You can apply for Social Security survivor benefits as early as age 60.
-If you file between age 60 and your survivor full retirement age, you will receive somewhere between 71 - 99 percent of your deceased spouse’s basic benefit amount.
+You can apply for Social Security survivor benefits as early as age 60.
+If you file between age 60 and your survivor full retirement age, you will receive somewhere between 71% and 99% of your deceased spouse’s basic benefit amount.
 (The amount scales up for each month that you are closer to your full retirement age.)

 You or Your Spouse Had Started Benefits, or You Are Caring for a Young Child

-- At any age, if you are caring for a child younger than age 16, you will receive 75 percent of the deceased worker’s benefit amount.
+At any age, if you are caring for a child younger than age 16, you will receive 75% of the deceased worker’s benefit amount.

 Benefits for Ex-Spouses

-- If you are an ex-spouse but were married at least ten years you are eligible for the spousal survivor benefit - even if your ex-spouse remarried.
+If you are an ex-spouse but were married at least 10 years, you are eligible for the spousal survivor benefit—even if your ex-spouse remarried.

 When Should You Claim a Survivor's Benefit?

 On the Widows, Widowers & Other Survivors page of the Social Security website it says, "There are disadvantages and advantages to taking your survivors benefit before your full retirement age.
 The advantage is that you collect benefits for a longer period.
 The disadvantage is that your survivor’s benefit may be reduced."